marinadegames/happy-fruits/README.md

-# 🍓 Fruit Catcher — Test Game Project
+# 🍓 Happy Fruits — Test Game Project

 > 🎮 A simple and juicy game prototype made in **Cocos Creator 3.8** using **ECS architecture**.